 An Istanbul court on July 6, 2018, found Ünal guilty of "being a member of an armed [terrorist] organization and sentenced him to 10 years and six months in prison, according to news reports.
 The court acquitted the journalist of the other charges.
 He is being held at Silivri Prison in Istanbul.

-CPJ repeatedly called and texted İpar for comment on Ünal’s case in September and October 2021, but did not receive any replies.
+CPJ repeatedly called and texted İpar for updates on Ünal’s case and looked for other legal representation and family members of the journalist in September and October 2022, but did not receive any replies.